epccs/Gravimetric/Applications/Uart/README.md

 ## /\[rpu_address\]/\[command \[arg\]\]

-rpu_address is taken from the I2C address 0x29 (e.g. get_Rpu_address() which is included form ../lib/rpu_mgr.h).
+rpu_address is taken from themanager (e.g. get_Rpu_address() which is included form ../lib/rpu_mgr.h).
 The value of rpu_address is used as a character in a string, which means don't use a null value (C strings are null terminated) as an adddress.
 The ASCII value for '1' (0x31) is easy and looks nice, though I fear it will cause some confusion when it is discovered that the actual address value is 49.

 Commands and their arguments follow.